jianglei12138/cups/README.md

 ./configure --host=arm-linux-androideabi  --disable-dbus --prefix=/system/usr/root --with-cups-user=system --with-cups-group=system --with-system-groups=root
 ```

-I put all aim files to `/system/usr/root` which in android system, so I used `--prefix` .You maybe found some error during configure, but you can find all need libraries in my repositories.
+we wannt push all files to android `/system/usr/root`,  so `--prefix` is necessary, you maybe found some deps error during configure, but can find all need libraries in my repositories.

 #### 4.Make